 Corporate Giving Tip #4: Build the Campaign and Assets Ahead of Time

 Speaking of employee engagement, a large piece of American corporate giving efforts comes from employee giving campaigns.
-According to a 2013 report, workplace giving programs in the United States raise $3 billion every year in charitable funding.
+According to Giving USA 2018, giving by corporations grew by 8 percent over the previous year, totaling $20.7 billion.

 While companies want to empower employees to give back, time-crunched employers often struggle with administering a corporate giving campaign effectively.
 This presents a unique opportunity for nonprofits.
 You can make it easier for employers to administer and execute a partner campaign by creating the campaign and assets for them.